- FOREST

 Rehydrating wetlands

 Wetlands act as nature’s own purification filters and have an important function in the landscape.
-SCA’s ambition is to increase our initiatives to rehydrate wetlands and benefit biodiversity, reduce greenhouse gas emissions and improve the ability of wetlands to retain water in the landscape.
+SCA’s ambition is to increase our initiatives to rehydrate wetlands and benefit biodiversity, reduce greenhouse gas emissions and improve the ability of wetlands to retain water.

 By restoring wetlands and refilling ditches, we can help to recreate the mire’s natural hydrology.
 This means the mire becomes wetter and the water remains and is purified in the wetland over a longer period.
 A wetland captures and binds nutrients and heavy metals from surrounding soil.
 In this way, the waterways get better quality and smoother flows.